BinLama/pomodoro/frontend/README.md

 ### TODO:

-- [x] Build a navigation
 - [x] Save them all in local storage if they are not logged in
 - [x] Add logout and view profile drop down
 - [x] add a profile page (where you can change profiles)
-- [ ] make sure that profile can only be edited by authrozed users.
+- [x] make sure that profile can only be edited by authrozed users.
-- [ ] fix sign up page
-- [ ] Create a task list (with CURD operations)
+- [x] Create a task list (with CURD operations)
 - [ ] add theme picker on the drop down
-- [ ] give them a small warning about persistence of data
+- [ ] add forgot password page.

 ### TODO POMODORO:

 - [ ] need to add proper modal alert for changes
+- [ ] need to save setting on database
+- [ ] create custom selection table
 - [x] custom slider breaks down when you get out of slider and get in (it resets to 12, 13, 14).
 - [x] custom slider breaks when clicked on the radio button.
 It updates to the preset values (need to be applied to the new ones, need to save the slider value in the localhost and database).

 ### TODO Task

-- [ ] connect the task to the database
+- [x] connect the task to the database
+- [ ] create specific API for updating completion
+- [ ] Highlight all task on shit selection
 - [ ] add drag and drop capabilities (and store them in database)
-- [ ] save the poistion of the files that are dragged on localhost and database (not sure how right now, thinking of adding a position value and incrementing it based on object added)
+- [ ] save the position of the files that are dragged on localhost and database (not sure how right now, thinking of adding a position value and incrementing it based on object added)

 ### TODO Reports